ndmitchell/bake/README.md

 # Bake [![Hackage version](https://img.shields.io/hackage/v/bake.svg?style=flat)](https://hackage.haskell.org/package/bake) [![Build Status](https://img.shields.io/travis/ndmitchell/bake.svg?style=flat)](https://travis-ci.org/ndmitchell/bake)

-**Warning: This project is under heavy development and has never been used for real.
-You probably don't want to be the first.
-The git repo is significantly more developed than the Hackage package, so use the git repo to test it.**
+**Warning: This project is still under heavy development and you are recommended to use the Git repo rather than a packaged release.**

 Bake is a continuous integration server, designed for large, productive, semi-trusted teams.
 In particular it primarily targets: